openedx/docs.openedx.org/source/documentors/references/doc_style_guide.rst

 - Site Operators
 - Developers

 Ensure that new topics are stored in the directory for the appropriate audience, under the source directory.
-For more information, see Documentation Audiences.
+For more information, see `Documentation Audiences <https://docs.openedx.org/en/latest/documentors/concepts/doc_audiences.html>`_

 Languages
 *********

 Open edX documentation is written in American English.
+See `Guidelines for Writing Global English <https://docs.openedx.org/en/latest/documentors/references/doc_english_writing.html>`_

 Documentation Language
 ======================